alexandergrib/ms2/README.md

 -	As a user I want to be able to choose in which units to display information metric or imperial
 -	As a user I want to be able to see current weather in specified destination
 -	As a user I want to be able to see news in the selected destination
--	As a user I want to be able to see places to visit in the selected destination
--	As a user I want to be able to see places to stay in the selected destination
--	As a user I want to be able to see places to eat in the selected destination
+-	As a user I want to be able to see places to stay, eat, or points of interests in the selected destination
--	As a user I want to be able to open a link to webpage of the place provided